malm0d/RareSkills-Advanced-Solidity-Bootcamp/src/Week6-7/Testing/SlitherTrueAndFalsePositives.md

         return true;
     }
 ```
+This was a red issue (the only red issue related to non-library contracts) in Slither.

 The warning here is regarding the use of an arbitray `from` address: `receiver` in `SafeTransferLib.safeTransferFrom(token, address(receiver), address(this), amount + fee)`.
 The `receiver` is the address that receives the flash loan and is expected to pay the loan back with fees in the same atomic transaction.
 Slither highlights this because the `receiver` can be any address,  and it has control and can potentially manipulate the transaction.

 As the `receiver` can potentially be any borrower contract that implements `IERC3156FlashBorrower` and simply returns `keccak256("ERC3156FlashBorrower.onFlashLoan")`, there is a risk that a malicious borrower contract can simply implement this in an attempt to re-enter the Uniswap pair contract.
 This can happen before the return statement is executed in the `receiver`.
 The malicious borrower contract could also have a `fallback` or `receive` function designed to call back into the pair contract.
 To mitigate this, we can implement checks to ensure that the `receiver` is a trusted contract address.